 This type of inversion only happens under certain conditions :

-a) The verb is an intransitive verb of position (be, lie, stand,sit etc) or of movement (come, go, fall, rise etc).
+a) The verb is an intransitive verb of position (be, lie, stand,sit etc) or of movement (come, go, fall, rise etc) or the copula BE.

 b) The verb phrase consists of one word only (ie Down fell the rain but not *Down is falling the rain.)

-c) The topic of the phrase is an adverbial of place or movement (In the examples : Round the corner, Here, Down)
+c) The topic of the phrase is a fronted adverbial of place or movement (In the examples : Round the corner, Here, Down)

 d) The subject is not a personal pronoun (ie Here's John now but Here he is now, not *Here is he now.)